Skip to main content

 4. Battery Age and Degradation

 Understanding the Display: The dotted lines on either side of the power bar indicate limited acceleration (left) and limited regeneration (right).
 As conditions improve, these dots fill in to solid lines.
+On newer software versions, you'll also see a snowflake icon when the battery is cold.

 How to Maximize Regenerative Braking